Imacat-PlaysGames/Garage/README.md

 # Garage(The code is crappy!)
-Im making this to make a wifi garage opener
+Im making this to make a wifi garage opener.
 The code is most likely crappy